 In David Hume’s science of human nature every self is located by passions that bind it to groups, repel it from other groups, and rank it on a hierarchy: we call this discovery a ‘topology of the passions’.
 These bound and ranked selves and groups form the matter of what he called ‘government’, a supposedly neutral model of political action designed to avoid the malady of faction and catapult Scotland out of feudalism into a glorious future as a commercial society, assisted by the application of the new discipline of political economy, a discipline blind beyond its functional measures of privileged variables – the growth of trade, interest rates, wage levels – measures that justify the destruction of all obstacles to the wholesale liberation of the commercial passions.
 To govern – a new kind of action for a new epoch – is to destroy and liberate.
 But ever since Hume, government has fallen apart because it fails to take into account the complexity of society as a topology of the passions.
-It is through a close analysis of Hume’s account of the English revolution and its aftermaths in The History of England that we find an alternative to government: in his ambivalent report on the impact and danger of another model of political action – democratic enthusiasm – wherein to act is to incarnate an idea of commonality.
-Moreover, it is also in Hume’s History that we glimpse the springs and workings of fortune in politics: models of political action woven together, unravelling, rewoven, any ‘ought’ and any ‘necessity’ foundering in a sea of contingency.
-We see how the efficacy of a politics is sown together by speech acts and by how they shape time in a topology of passions.
+It is through a close analysis of Hume’s account of the English Revolution in The History of England that we find an alternative to government: in his ambivalent report on the impact and danger of another model of political action – democratic enthusiasm – wherein to act is to incarnate an idea of commonality.
+Moreover, it is also in Hume’s History that we glimpse the springs and workings of fortune in politics: models of political action woven together, unravelling, re-woven, any ‘ought’ or any ‘necessity’ foundering in a sea of contingency.
+We see how the efficacy of a politics is sown together by speech acts and their shaping of time in a topology of passions.

 Chapter 1: From Torrents to Patterns